Léonie Martin

-Léonie Martin, also known as Sister Françoise-Thérèse, VHM (3 June 1863 – 16 June 1941) was a French Catholic nun who led a cloistered life as a member of the Visitation Sisters.
+Léonie Martin, also known as Sister Françoise-Thérèse, VHM (3 June 1863 – 17 June 1941) was a French Catholic nun who led a cloistered life as a member of the Visitation Sisters.
 She was the daughter of Saints Louis Martin and Marie-Azélie Guérin Martin and an elder sister of Saint Thérèse of Lisieux.
 She is sometimes dubbed Saint Thérèse's "difficult sister".

 Her cause for beatification was permitted to be introduced in the Diocese of Bayeux and Lisieux in 2015, and she has been given the posthumous title Servant of God.

 Life

-Léonie Martin was born in Alençon in the department of Orne in France on 3 June 1863 to Louis Martin and Marie-Azélie Guérin Martin – both of whom were canonized on 18 October 2015 by Pope Francis.
-She had several siblings, who included Thérèse, the future saint.
-Among them were:
+Marie Léonie Martin was born in Alençon in the department of Orne in France on 3 June 1863.
+She was the third child born to Louis and Zélie Martin – both of whom were canonized on 18 October 2015 by Pope Francis.
+She had several siblings, including Thérèse, who was canonized within Léonie's lifetime.
+The Martin daughters each bore the first baptismal name "Marie", just as Zélie, her siblings and her nieces did, but only the eldest Martin child commonly used the name.